-TTB maintains a workforce of approximately 470 employees, most of whom either report to TTB headquarters office in Washington, D.C., or perform tax and permit processing at the National Revenue Center in Cincinnati, Ohio.
+TTB maintains a workforce of approximately 470 employees, most of whom either report to TTB headquarters office in Washington, DC, or perform tax and permit processing at the National Revenue Center in Cincinnati, Ohio.
 TTB has 10 offices in cities across the United States and Puerto Rico for its auditors, investigators, and agents.
-These offices are located in close proximity to centers of trade and industry activity.
-Additionally, TTB has alcohol and tobacco laboratories in Maryland and California.
+These offices are located close to centers of trade and industry activity.
+TTB also has alcohol and tobacco laboratories in Maryland and California.

 TTB is the third-largest tax collection agency in the Federal Government behind IRS and CBP.
-Annual revenues collected by TTB average approximately \$22.3 billion for 11,689 taxpayers.
-TTB's tax collections on tobacco products have declined since FY 2010, apparently caused, at least in part, by the significantly increased tax rate on cigarettes and other tobacco products imposed by the Children's Health Insurance Program Reauthorization Act of 2009 (CHIPRA).
-In FY 2015, TTB collected \$13.6 billion in tobacco tax revenue.
-Its tax collections on alcohol, firearms, and ammunition products, however, have steadily increased.
+Annual revenues collected by TTB average approximately \$22.1 billion for 12,941 taxpayers in FY 2016.
+TTB's tax collections on tobacco products have declined since FY 2010, at least in part, because of the significantly increased tax rate on cigarettes and other tobacco products imposed by the Children's Health Insurance Program Reauthorization Act of 2009 (CHIPRA).
+In FY 2016, TTB collected approximately \$13.3 billion in tobacco tax revenue.
+Its tax collections on alcohol products, however, have steadily increased.
+Firearms and ammunition tax collections have varied each year.

 In 2010, Congress authorized specialized funding for TTB to establish a Criminal Enforcement Program to address tobacco smuggling and other diversion activity.
 TTB entered into an agreement with the IRS Criminal Investigation office for criminal investigative services to enforce its criminal jurisdiction.
 Congress has continued this specialized funding in each fiscal year since 2010.
-In FY 2015, TTB received \$5.4 million in law enforcement services from IRS.
+In FY 2016, TTB received law enforcement services from the IRS and administrative services from Fiscal Service's Administrative Resource Center totaling \$5.9 million.
+For FY 2017, TTB's proposed budget included \$5 million in funds transferred from the proposed IRS program integrity cap adjustment, to be used by TTB for compliance activities and increased enforcement.

-According to TTB's Annual Report for Fiscal Year 2015, in its 4 years of operation, TTB's Criminal Enforcement Program has opened a total of 91 cases with identified liabilities of more than \$551 million in estimated alcohol, tobacco, firearms, and ammunition excise taxes and approximately \$124 million in criminal seizures.
-Of the 91 cases presented to the U.S. Attorney's Office, 89 have been accepted for further investigation.
+According to TTB's Annual Report for Fiscal Year 2016, since 2011, TTB has opened a total of 105 cases, with identified liabilities of over \$591 million in estimated alcohol, tobacco, firearms, and ammunition excise taxes and approximately \$124 million in criminal seizures.

 TTB processes applications for 23 types of permits or registrations for the alcohol, tobacco, firearms, and ammunition industries.
 Industry members must obtain permits from TTB to operate legally in these industries.
 In FY 2013, TTB completed two major releases of its Permits Online electronic filing system designed to help industry members file permit applications electronically and download encrypted copies of application data for use in obtaining equivalent state licenses.
-Even as electronic filing rates reached 84 percent in FY 2015, the average processing time for a new permit application increased from 84 days in FY 2014 to 94 days in FY 2015.
+Average processing time for a new permit application increased from 94 days in FY 2015 to 122 days in FY 2016.
 The electronic filing system does not diminish the time needed by TTB to review each application.
-With applications increasing nearly 40 percent in five years, TTB resources have not adequately met demand for service.

 TTB uses its Formulas Online electronic filing system to receive applications for beverage formula approvals from alcohol industry members.
-In FY 2013, TTB enhanced Formulas Online with the intent to provide industry members with a more efficient, user-friendly environment for submitting applications.
-As increases in formula submissions from the spirits and wine industries continue to increase, TTB plans to proceed with guidance and rulemaking beginning in FY 2016 and continuing through FY 2017 to reduce formula submissions across the alcohol beverage commodities.
+In FY 2013, TTB enhanced Formulas Online to provide industry members with a more efficient, user-friendly environment for submitting applications.
+As increases in formula submissions from the spirits and wine industries continue to increase, TTB planned to proceed with guidance and rulemaking beginning in FY 2016 and continuing through FY 2017 to reduce formula submissions across the alcohol beverage commodities.